 The accompanying condensed financial statements of the Company have been prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
-In the opinion of management, the Company has made all necessary adjustments, which include normal recurring adjustments necessary for a fair statement of the Company's financial position and results of operations for the interim periods presented.
+In the opinion of management, the Company has made all

-The information presented in the condensed financial statements and related notes as of March 31, 2019, and for the three months ended March 31, 2019 and 2018, is unaudited.
-The results for the three months ended March 31, 2019 are not necessarily indicative of the results expected for the full fiscal year or any future period.
+The information presented in the condensed financial statements and related notes as of September 30, 2019, and for the three and nine months ended September 30, 2019 and 2018, is unaudited.
+The results for the three months ended September 30, 2019 are not necessarily indicative of the results expected for the full fiscal year or any future period.
 These interim financial statements should be read in conjunction with the financial statements and notes set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 filed with the SEC on February 28, 2019, as amended on April 26, 2019 (collectively, "2018 Form 10-K").
 The December 31, 2018 condensed balance sheet included herein was derived from the audited financial statements as of that date, but does not include all disclosures, including notes, required by U.S. GAAP for complete financial statements.